Xinglab/rMATS-DVR/README.md

 All the external files of human hg19 genome can be downloaded from http://www.mimg.ucla.edu/faculty/xing/public_data/rMATS-DVR/hg19_resource.tar.gz

-Alternatively, users can also prepare the external files under the following instruction:
+Alternatively, users can also prepare the external files under the following instructions:

 1. Genome and Known SNV (required): we highly recommend the users to use the genome sequence and dbSNP annotation from GTAK bundle, which can be downloaded from https://software.broadinstitute.org/gatk/download/bundle.
 2. Known RNA editing sites: table delimited txt file with the first two columns are chromosome and coordinates.
 The other columns are ignored.
 Header is optional.
 Users can download the file from RADAR dababase (http://rnaedit.com/download/).